-1 before the Creator and members of the Formatted: Font: Not Bold Nisichawayasihk Cree Nation do swear or solemnly a Formatted: Justified allegiance to the Nisichawayasihk Cree Nation and wi Formatted: Font: Italic Nisichawayasihk Cree Nation and Canada.
-I acknowle removal from office.
-Witness (Chief/Councillor) Date:
+Ι before the Creator and members of the

+Nisichawayasihk Cree Nation do swear or solemn nly affi rm that I will be faithful and bear

+true allegiance to the Nisichawayasihk Cree Natio on and will uphold Othasowewin and the

+laws of the Nisichawayasihk Cree Nation and Car nada.
+I acknowledge that failure to do so

+could result in my removal from office.

+Witness (Chief/Councillor)

+Date: